-4 Critical Things We Learned About Fashion Firms In Q1
+4 Critical Things We Learned About Fashion Firms in Q1

-Another season of earnings reports have wrapped and, once again, fashion firms offered up a mixed bag of information to digest.
+Another season of earnings reports have wrapped, and once again, fashion firms offered up a mixed bag of information to digest.

-But, as has been the case for much of the past three years in retail, there was more bad than good.
-Store closures ramped up, department stores continued to grapple with digital shifts and profits took sizeable hits.
+But as has been the case for much of the past three years in retail, there was more bad than good.
+Store closures ramped up, department stores continued to grapple with digital shifts, and profits took sizable hits.

-Here, we round up four things we learned in the most recent quarter,
+Here, we round up four things we learned in the most recent quarter.

 The Department Store Struggle Is Real